-- Andrew Luck-Baker (Senior Producer, BBC Radio Science Unit; 07 February 2018; Subject: Fruit fly interviews - apologies, bad news but some good news): Dear Andreas and Sanjai, I am emailing with the news that unfortunately I had to make the decision to leave your segment of the Radio 4 feature 'Inside the Killing Jar' out of the final cut of programme.
+Senior Producerr at BBC Radio Science Unit

+07 February 2018: I am emailing with the news that unfortunately I had to make the decision to leave your segment of the Radio 4 feature 'Inside the Killing Jar' out of the final cut of programme.
 This was only done (along with other cuts I had to make) to get the length of the programme down to duration required for the radio broadcast slot.
 I do apologise for this and any disappointment you may be feeling.
-I should have emailed you earlier than this for which I also apologise - I went straight onto a World Service health show after finishing Radio 4 programme and my attention got switched onto that.
-However, the compensatory good news (I hope) is that Adam and I will be making two 1⁄2 hour programmes for BBC World Service on the same theme as the Radio 4 insect programme and your interviews will be used in one of those programme - and at considerably greater length than they would have featured in the other programme.
+I should have emailed you earlier than this for which I also apologise - I went straight onto a World Service health show after finishing the Radio 4 programme and my attention got switched onto that.
+However, the compensatory good news (I hope) is that we will be making two 1⁄2 hour programmes for BBC World Service on the same theme as the Radio 4 insect programme and your interviews will be used in one of those programme - and at considerably greater length than they would have featured in the other programme.
 Those programmes will air in late March/early April in the World Service science feature slot 'Discovery'.
 These programmes will have much much bigger audience than the Radio 4 programme - an estimated 25-30 million listeners worldwide.
 Discovery is also the World Service's third most popular podcast.
-Best, Andrew